I’d love to hear other people’s opinions on my post. So I’m adding the ability to post and view comments to this blog.

 7 | 8 | wonrax | 2.1. | {7,8} | 1 | 2023-10-26 | 0 |

-and forget about it for now. -
+and set it aside for now.

-node and repeat the process or stop if we reach the end of the list.
+node and repeat the process or stop if we reach the end

-level comments themselves.
-While finding the next
+top-level comments themselves.
+While finding the next top-level nodes, we also

-level nodes and emplace their children to this new list -
+nodes and attach their children to this new list—, where

 sort_unstable_by_key